 If you have struggled with weight loss because of certain health conditions or other reasons, bariatric weight-loss surgery could provide an option.
-At Barnes-Jewish West County Hospital, our Washington University surgeons have years of experience with research and patient education.
+At Barnes-Jewish West County Hospital and Barnes-Jewish Hospital, our Washington University surgeons have years of experience with research and patient education.
 We offer several treatment options for obesity.

 People who need bariatric surgery for weight loss come to us for several reasons:

 - Latest, most advanced treatment options: We offer three major types of bariatric surgery using sophisticated, laparoscopic (minimally invasive) techniques.

 - All services on one campus: For many patients, you’ll receive all your weight-loss services and care at Barnes-Jewish West County Hospital.
 Our comfortable setting is conveniently located in Creve Coeur, with free parking and easy access.